reasonml/reasonml.github.io/docs/refmt.md

 OPTIONS
        -e, --assume-explicit-arity
-           if a constructor's argument is a tuple, always interpret it as multiple arguments
+           if a constructor´s argument is a tuple, always interpret it as multiple arguments

        -h VAL, --heuristics-file=VAL